From Dreamers to Doers: How Ordinary People Shape Extraordinary Movements

 Wiley University Teach-In

-Theme: “Dr. Martin Luther King Jr. gave us the dream… our generation must continue the work.”
+“Dr. Martin Luther King Jr. gave us the dream… our generation must continue the work.”

 Location: Fred T. Long, Sr. Ballroom